 These adapters have 5.5v red wire, 12v yellow wire, and ground connection black wires.
 These Molex to SATA adapters don’t have proper shielding; therefore, the electrical arc jumps from one voltage to another line, which can cause severe damage to the Power Supply, adapter, and other system components.
 However, fire may catch outside the PC case in a worst-case scenario.

 Moreover, experts don’t recommend using these adapters because of losing all of their data.

 Method 3: Using SATA Splitters Cables (Best Method)

 As we noticed, both the methods explained above have some downsides, which is why this 3rd method will be considered best for you.
 Because, in this method, you have to buy SATA splitter cables.
 Here’s an image of SATA splitter cables-

-At the end of this article, I want to summarize everything for you; there are usually three ways to add SATA power cables, but using SATA splitter cables is perhaps the best method.
-Moreover, if you wish, then you can buy a new Power Supply with as much SATA power cable as you want.
+At the end of this article, I want to summarize everything for you; there are three ways to add SATA power cables, but using SATA splitter cables is the best method.
+Moreover, you can buy a new Power Supply with as many SATA power cables as you want.

 Keep following this blog regularly to learn more about the different PC cables and parts.